cyberbotics/urdf2webots/README.md

   - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
   - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).

-> In case of a conversion from a URDF content string, it is easier to do it in [Python](#in-your-python-code).
+In case of the **--input** command line is missing, the conversion tool will read the content of `stdin`.
+You might simply copy-past the content of your URDF file in the terminal.
+Unfortunately the conversion tool will not be able to deal with relative paths present in your URDF file if you chose to not specify **--input**.

 > Previously the **--static-base** argument was supported in order to set the base link to be static (disabled physics).
 It has been removed as there is a better way to do it by adding the following to your URDF file (assuming **base_link** is the root link of your robot):
 >